pointOfive/Home/Analysis/README.md

 <details>
 <summary>
-query target webpages from and deliver scraped webpages to the database
+query targets and deliver scraped webpages to the database
 </summary>

 <br>